lanyunshi/ConversationalKBQA/README.md

 ./DownloadData.sh
 python code/PreProcessConvex.py
 ```
-It takes some time to do the pre-processing.
+It takes some time (1~2 hours) to do the pre-processing.
 Alternatively, the processed data *CONVEX* can be downloaded from [link](https://drive.google.com/drive/folders/1MeQmdvHMLkoz4542N92kUSn1WygL85MJ?usp=sharing)

 ## Check WikiData API is working
 Simply run: